RTEMS/rtems-docs/README.md

 ### Python Virtual Environment

 The project recommends virtual environments for building RTEMS documentation using Sphinx.
-A virtual envionment lets you install and maintain a Sphinx build environment without installing and depending on system wide packages.
+A virtual environment lets you install and maintain a Sphinx build environment without installing and depending on system wide packages.